SlimBloodworth/Udemy-Web-Dev-Bootcamp-2023/README.md

 The Challenge: Define 2 variables, one called myLuckyNumber and set the value to 37, the other called octopusLimbs and set the value to 8.

+- ***Section 14: Coding Exercise 16***

+The challenge:

+Define the following two variables:

+- Define a constant called "boilingPointC" and set it to 100.

+- Define a second constant called "boilingPointF" and set it to 212.

 ### ***The Projects***

 The projects can be viewed on the [course projects page](https://slimbloodworth.github.io/Udemy-Web-Dev-Bootcamp-2023/course-projects.html).